nospam2000/ch341-baudrate-calculation/README.md

    Most drivers only use the prescaler factors 2, 16, 128 and 1024 (register values 0 to 3).
-   Internally the prescaler works by providing three clock dividers which are cascaded and can be bypassed separetely.
+   Internally the prescaler works by providing three clock dividers which are cascaded and can be bypassed separately.

    The three prescaler divisor base factors are 2, 8 and 64.
    By multiplying these factors in all possible combinations you get the 8 prescaler factors mentioned above.
- - 'divisor' is a number which can be chosen from 2 to 256 (with some limitations when `prescaler=1`)
+ - 'divisor' is a number which can be chosen from 2 to 256 (with some limitations when `prescaler=1`, see below)

 ## How is the mapping between those variables and the registers of the CH341?